Disiuze/misc-projects/README.md

 	This mod implements a new outfit which automates a ship.
 Requires a karma higher than 2 during the Free Worlds story.
 3. Landing Fees and Tax
 	This mod implements a system which makes you pay a fee when landing and a ship tax.
-	Currently, human planets only require you to pay fees after the third initial deployment event.
+	Players will have to pay landing fees and ship tax following the event "initial deployment".
+4. No Bactrian
+	This mod removes Bactrians and Mules from the shipyard and fleet definitions.